 As an employee sponsor or advocate, the HR manager plays an integral role in organizational success via their knowledge about and advocacy of people.
 This advocacy includes expertise in how to create a work environment in which people will choose to be motivated, contributing, and happy.

-Fostering effective methods of goal setting, communication and empowerment through responsibility builds employee ownership of the organization.
+Fostering effective methods of goal setting, communication, and empowerment through responsibility build employee ownership of the organization.
 The HR professional helps establish the organizational culture and climate in which people have the competency, concern, and commitment to serve customers well.

 In this role, the HR manager provides overall talent management strategies, employee development opportunities, employee assistance programs, gain sharing and profit-sharing strategies, organization development interventions, due process approaches employee complaints and problem-solving, and regularly scheduled communication opportunities.